 - Tell people where they are to avoid mowing and damage.
 Regular grass cutting is not advised as it fastens grass growth. - Keeping a 1 metre diameter around the tree clear of weeds and grass.
-Mulching materials to reduce need for weeding can be used including bark chips or Ecomatt weed control fabric mats made from recycled jute. - Young trees should get all the water they need from the soil, but watering is required during sustained periods of drought. - Check on guards, canes, or stakes, ensuring they are firmly planted into the soil and standing upright.
+Mulching materials to reduce need for weeding can be used including bark chips or Ecomatt weed control fabric mats made from recycled jute. - You do not need to water your trees once planted, they will get all the water they need from the soil. - Check on guards, canes, or stakes, ensuring they are firmly planted into the soil and standing upright.
 Remove any grass growing inside the guard and securely reposition it.